Configuring Open WebUI for AI Interaction

 The

 area of the Open WebUI is a place where you can manage important parts of the AI stack.
-To access it, click in the top of the left panel. consists of the following parts:- Models
+To access it, click at the top of the left panel. consists of the following parts:- Models

 Manage existing AI modules or add your custom AI module based on an existing one.
-Refer to https://docserv.suse.de:8085/suse-ai/1.0/html/openwebui-configuring/index.html#openwebui-managing-models for more details and related procedures.
+Refer to https://documentation.suse.com/suse-ai/1.0/html/openwebui-configuring/index.html#openwebui-managing-models for more details and related procedures.

 - Knowledge